crewtimer/crewtimer-doc/general/Equipment.md

 **Note** The cameras need Internet access to synchronize their time for recording.
 This can be done using a [LTE Router](https://a.co/d/09MtQcZa), a local wired etherenet drop to the PoE switch, or using Internet Connection Sharing on Mac or Windows.
 The Internet connection and camera operation should be tested before the regatta!

 Other cameras are listed on the [Video Recorder](../video-recorder/VideoRecorder.md) page.
+See [Example Video Setup and Configuration](../video-recorder/VideoSetup.md) for a sample camera, network, and laptop setup.